debarros/DirectCertLunches/readme.md

 * The output should have a drop-down box or restricted input for the first column
 * The user should be able to select what matching functions to use.
 * The available matching functions should include phonetic algorithms (e.g. Soundex).
 The R phonics package looks good for this.
+* There should also be a set of exemplar files.
+These could be downloaded from the first tab in the interface.
+* The shiny app should also have instructions, possibly located in a separate Instructions tab.

 ##Some conventions